pavel-surinin/auto-memoize/README.md

  - memoized function return type

 # getCache
-Utility function to get cache instance from memoized function.
+Utility function to get cache instance from memoized function, class or method.
 It will return instance of `CacheMap`.
 It enables you to retrieve cache records and invalidate cache.

 ## CacheMap